 - If time allows, consider driving each route to and from Calgary.
 When driving from Calgary to Canmore, take the 1A, and when going from Canmore to Calgary, take Trans Canada, or vice versa.

-- Expect the drive to take longer during the winter months, especially after a big snowstorm.
+- Expect the drive to take longer during winter, especially after a big snowstorm.
 Drive carefully; the roads can become treacherous, especially with chinook winds.

 - During the weekends in July and August, the TransCanada can become very congested, with a large portion of the city entering the mountains.
 This means it may take longer to get to Canmore on a Friday night, and on Sunday evening, it will take longer to get back to Calgary.
 Keep this in mind if you have flights during these times.